-At the same time, risk scenarios elicited several prominent shifts in spatial priorities among areas varying in risk exposure (Fig. 3; Table S2).
-In some cases, high risks to protected areas in weakly-governed countries could be compensated by expanding protected areas in well-governed neighboring countries (Fig S6).
-For example, challenges to the transborder conservation of the wide-ranging and IUCN-vulnerable caribou (Rangifer tarandus) due to weak governance in Russia (Table S3) were mitigated by increasing the land area protected by Finland from 16.2% to 36.4% (Fig. 4).
-High exposure to risks from land use change could be offset in a similar fashion, such as by protecting more land in Liberia (32% versus 22.5% in the baseline scenario) than in the agriculturally intensifying nation of Sierra Leone (Fig. 4).
-Likewise, climate-associated risks in Hungary and Serbia (Figure S3) might be tempered by protecting twice as much land (20.4% versus 10.2% in baseline) in nearby Kosovo, which has lower predicted climate velocity (Fig. 4).
-Addressing risks from extreme weather events (La Sorte et al. 2021) (Figures S7 – S9) also required shifting some priority areas to less climatically volatile locations.
-Combining both climate velocity and extreme weather events into one metric illustrates a somewhat smoothed response (Figures S10 - S12).
+Risk scenarios elicited several prominent shifts in spatial priorities among areas varying in risk exposure (Fig. 3; Appendix S8?).
+In some cases, high risks to protected areas in weakly governed countries could be compensated by expanding protected areas in well-governed neighboring countries (Appendix S9?).
+For example, challenges to the transborder conservation of the wide-ranging and IUCN-vulnerable caribou (Rangifer tarandus) due to weak governance in Russia (Appendix S10?) were mitigated by increasing the land area protected by Finland from 16.2% to 36.4% (Fig. 4).
+High exposure to risks from land-use change could be offset in a similar fashion, such as by protecting more land in Liberia (32% versus 22.5% in the baseline scenario) than in the agriculturally intensifying nation of Sierra Leone (Fig. 4).
+Likewise, climate-associated risks in Hungary and Serbia (Appendix S?) might be tempered by protecting twice as much land (20.4% versus 10.2% in baseline) in nearby Kosovo, which has lower predicted climate velocity (Fig. 4).
+Addressing risks from extreme weather events (La Sorte et al. 2021) (Appendices S11-S13) also required shifting some priority areas to less climatically volatile locations.
+Combining climate velocity and extreme weather events into one metric illustrates a somewhat smoothed response (Appendices S14-S16).

 Discussion

-Although a growing body of literature shows that protected areas are seldom effective if subject to unmitigated risks from land use change, weak governance and climate change (Schulze et al. 2018; Tesfaw et al. 2018; Maxwell et al. 2019), most systematic conservation planning efforts prioritize land based on ecological value and some measure of cost.
-We show how relatively small (1.6%) increases in land area, but importantly a change in the spatial configuration of where protected areas are placed, may reduce the vulnerability of protected areas to future threats if risk is explicitly considered during planning stages (Fig. 1).
+Although a growing body of literature shows that protected areas are seldom effective if subject to unmitigated risks from land-use change, weak governance, and climate change (Schulze et al. 2018; Tesfaw et al. 2018; Maxwell et al. 2019), most systematic conservation planning efforts prioritize land based on ecological value and some measure of cost.
+We showed how relatively small (1.6%) increases in land area, but importantly a change in the spatial configuration of where protected areas are placed, may reduce the vulnerability of protected areas to future threats if risk is explicitly considered during planning stages (Fig. 1).
 Across all planning scenarios, we identified 8.5 million km2 of priority lands that either uniquely contributed to conservation targets (e.g., high endemism) or were resilient to the risks we modeled.
-Countries with large proportions of land already in protection (e.g., Brazil with >30%) also had similar priorities for risk vs. baseline scenarios.
-Although our results are meant to illustrate the importance of considering risk, rather than directly informing real-world decisions, such shared priority areas across planning scenarios do appear to represent good return on conservation investments.
+Countries with large proportions of land already in protection (e.g., Brazil with >30%) also had similar priorities for risk versus baseline scenarios.
+Although our results are meant to illustrate the importance of considering risk, rather than directly informing real-world decisions, such shared priority areas across planning scenarios appear to represent good return on conservation investments.

 A novel contribution of our framework is that it explicitly incorporates multiple risk factors at the same time.
-Previous work has incorporated single risk factors analogous to those we used, including governance (Mascia & Pailler 2011; Eklund & Cabeza-Jaimejuan 2017), climate change (Hoffmann et al. 2019) and land use change (Pouzols et al. 2014; Di Minin et al. 2016) demonstrating the importance of each type of risk in protected area planning.
-Our results similarly demonstrate that protected area expansion decisions can be profoundly influenced by all three risk factors combined, yet they also show that relatively little additional protected area is required to account for these risks.
+Previous work has incorporated single risk factors analogous to those we used, including governance (Mascia & Pailler 2011; Eklund & Cabeza-Jaimejuan 2017), climate change (Hoffmann et al. 2019), and land-use change (Pouzols et al. 2014; Di Minin et al. 2016), demonstrating the importance of each type of risk in protected area planning.
+Our results similarly demonstrated that protected area expansion decisions can be profoundly influenced by all three risk factors combined, yet they also showed that relatively little additional protected area is required to account for these risks.